Vegan Eggnog (with Soy Milk, Oat Milk, or Almond Milk)

 - There’s no need to hunt for vegan eggnog or go to a specialty store to find it.

-- You can spike it with a little rum if you choose!
+- You can spike it with a bit of rum if you choose!

 Ingredients and substitutions

-- Plant-based milk – I usually use oat milk, cashew milk, or soy milk because they are rich and creamy to start with, but any plant-based milk that you want like rice milk, almond milk, or even hemp milk will work.
+- Plant-based milk – I usually use oat milk, cashew milk, or soy milk because they are rich and creamy to start, but any plant-based milk you want, like rice milk, almond milk, or even hemp milk, will work.

-- Oil – This is optional, but gives it a rich, creamy texture.
+- Oil – Optional, but adds a rich, creamy texture.
 Leave it out for oil-free.

-- Sweetener – you can use any sweetener that you choose.
+- Sweetener: You can use any sweetener you choose.
 Sweeten to your taste.
 (You can also use dates.
-Just throw a few in with 1 cup of the milk and blend and then add the rest of the ingredients).
-You may want to start by adding 1/2 of the recommended sugar and add more to taste.
+Just throw a few in with 1 cup of the milk, blend, and then add the rest of the ingredients.
+You may want to start by adding 1/2 of the recommended sugar and adding more to taste.
 I like the flavor that brown sugar or maple syrup adds to the eggnog.

 - Vanilla Extract – for additional flavor.
 You can omit it if using vanilla milk.